Binance Market Update (2022-10-05)

 Binance

-The global cryptocurrency market cap now stands at $0.96T, up by 0.70% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, down by -0.65% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SANTOS, BTCST, and HNT, up by 16%, 13%, and 9%, respectively.
+Market outperformers include GMX, NMR, and HNT, up by 21%, 20%, and 9%, respectively.

 Top stories of the day: